popolo-project/popolo-spec/specs/vote.md

     >In the House of Commons of the United Kingdom, the [tellers](/appendices/examples.html#tellers) are the members who count the votes.

+    >Majority MPs may volunteer as "no" tellers in order to record the minority MPs in opposition to a motion.

     >Eve analyzes the chair's behavior on tie votes.

-    >Frank identifies vote events in which majority MPs volunteered as "no" tellers in order to record the minority MPs in opposition to a motion.

 1. the weight of the voter's vote